Convergence and error estimates for the Lagrangian based Conservative Spectral method for Boltzmann Equations: Spectral conservation method

-In other words, minimize the $L^{2}$-distance to the projected collision operator subject to mass, momentum and energy conservation. \begin{lem}[Elastic Lagrange Estimate] The problem \eqref{elasticLagrangeProblem} has a unique minimizer given by
+Hence, we first focus on the general form of solution of the minimization problem (\ref{elasticLagrangeProblem0}, \ref{elasticLagrangeProblem}), whose proof is presented next. \begin{lem}[Elastic Lagrange Estimate] The problem \eqref{elasticLagrangeProblem} has a unique minimizer given by

 where $\gamma_j$, for $1\leq j \leq d+2$, are Lagrange multipliers associated with the elastic optimization problem.
-Furthermore, they are given by
+They are given by

-The parameters $\rho_u, e_u, \mu_u^j$ are the numerical moments of the unconserved numerical collision operator, defined below in \eqref{constraintEqns}, and $O_r := O(L^{-r})$ only depends inversely on $\left|\Omega_L\right|$.
-In particular, the minimization problem
+with $O_{r}$ defined in \eqref{O_r} and the parameters $\rho_u, e_u, \mu_u^j$ are the numerical moments of the unconserved numerical collision operator, defined below in \eqref{constraintEqns}.
+The minimized objective function can be estimated by